-- 1. Completing a forensic exam at a hospital does not require a victim to file a police report. - 2.
-The victim of a sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam, which is important both to address any health issues that may arise or have occurred as a result of the sexual assault and to preserve evidence should the victim wish to pursue criminal charges at a later date.
-Any clothing removed should be placed in a paper, not plastic bag.

-3. Evidence of violence such as bruising or other visible injuries, following an incident of sexual violence should be documented by taking photographs.
+- 2. The victim of a sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam, which is important both to address any health issues that may arise or have occurred as a result of the sexual assault and to preserve evidence should the victim wish to pursue criminal charges at a later date.
+Any clothing removed should be placed in a paper, not plastic bag. - 3.
+Evidence of violence such as bruising or other visible injuries, following an incident of sexual violence should be documented by taking photographs.
 Evidence of stalking including any communication, such as written notes, voice mail, texts, Facebook posts or other electronic communications should be saved and not altered in any way.